-If both you and your employer report your decision to stop working in the UK it will ensure you are still complying to your visa restrictions and will not affect on any future applications you make.
+If both you and your employer report your decision to stop working in the UK, it will ensure you are still complying to your visa restrictions and will not affect any future applications you make.

 Although you are not required to leave until the end of this 60-day period, it is advised that you should leave as soon as is viable to ensure that further applications to enter the UK are not put at risk.

 There is no longer a 28-day grace period of overstaying after these 60 days.
 Once your time is up, you will be in the UK illegally.

 Following these steps will mean that any future intentions you have to enter the UK will not be at risk due to non-compliance with the Home Office.

 If you intend to visit using a Travel Visa, your previous record will show that you are not at risk of absconding and may give you a better chance of having your visa granted.

 Experiencing a Tier 2 Visa termination of employment will most likely be a stressful time of significant upheaval in your life.
 Make sure you follow the rules of the Home Office by receiving expert advice from an experienced UK immigration solicitor.
 We have highly trained lawyers based in London, Birmingham, Manchester and many other areas across the UK.
 Call us on 0333 363 8577 or use our online contact form today.